jakejack13/jakejack13/README.md

 ## Hi, I'm Jacob

 ### About Me
-- I'm a sophomore at Cornell University's College of Engineering studying computer science
+- I'm a rising junior at Cornell University's College of Engineering studying computer science
 - I'm a backend engineer with fullstack capabilities
 - I'm interested in all aspects of software engineering, including design, implementation, testing, and deployment
 - I stream every Saturdays at 12 p.m.
 EST on [Twitch](https://twitch.tv/JakeJack)

 ### I'm currently learning
-- Operating Systems (CS 4410, Cornell)
-- Artificial Intelligence (CS 4700, Cornell)
+- C++

 ### I'm currently working on
-- The frontend components of my Twitch alerts system [JayJayAlerts](https://github.com/jakejack13/JayJayAlerts)
-- Maintaining my Python package [gachapy](https://github.com/jakejack13/gachapy)
+- A Discord bot to play any Gameboy game on a Discord server, [PokeJay](https://github.com/jakejack13/PokeJay), an extension of the JayJay Project

 ### Ask me about
 - How to make scalable backend systems